thillRobot/seam_detection/README.md

     -> these tests are not documented well, and dockerfiles are not in repos so they will be hard to transfer across machines and there is no cloud backup.
 I would just put them in the forked repos, but .... wait why dont we do that??? why are they in the parent directory anyway? hmmm....

-- [x] test new LiDAR sensor from lightware, capture new 3D scans for comparison -> test in progress

-- [x] update and document config file system to allow for iterative (cascaded) registration, this should be doable without major modifications to the source code
-    -> iteratiion is typically built into registration methods, also it does not seem to produce improved results when interation is performed manually

-- [x] test iterative registration on current and previous experimental data sets -> no significant results shown, you have learned this once again so maybe this time you will remember it

-- [ ] implement `overlap_predator` registration on experimental data for performance comparision, this might solve orientation issues
+- [x] test `overlap_predator` registration on experimental data for performance comparision, this might solve orientation issues

-- [ ] add separate code for cloud_segmentation to complete separation of steps
+    -> limited success with our data, needs to be revisited

 - [ ] re-visit data preparation with correspodence in mind, aim for equally dense target and source clouds

-- [ ] continue investigating the affects of cloud density on the performance of ICP.
+- [ ] investigate/document the affects of cloud density on the performance of ICP.
 It is apparant that this effects the proper convergence of ICP.

-- [ ] investigate and demonstrate the affect of the voxel filter

-- [ ] investigate different segmentation models - progress made with multiple planes and `SAC_PERPENDICULAR_PLANE`

 - [ ] develope processing multiple parts, two parts only for now

-- [ ] add description of the seam to the model - i have begun by creating seam *.pcd* files - lists for seam points are setup in the config file

-- [ ] calculate a *measure of accuracy* - i started this in `analyse_results` then moved this to `register_cloud_icp` in a hurry, needs to go back now

 - [ ] The tf migration is incomplete.
 Parts of both libraries are currently used.
 For example `tf::transform` is used for  `pcl_ros::transformPointCloud`.
 There is probably another way, but I have not figured it out yet.
-- [ ] Improve conversion from `ICP::` to `TF::` in REGISTER_CLOUD_ICP function in `seam_detection.cpp`.
-Currently it is clunky and overbloated, but it works.

-- [ ] improve efficiecy of `seam_detection.cpp` by redcucing the number of extra copies of cloud objects used in the main workflow.
-Many of these were only used for debugging purposes.

-- [ ] document data collection and calibration process using 3D LiDAR system - update `scan2cloud` package and docs - TAKE NOTE NEXT TIME !
+- [ ] update `scan2cloud` package to work with seam_detection

 - [?] prepare a manuscript for ASME IDETC2024 or alternate venue

-- [ ] clean up README and test archived and older examples  - update old config files with new parameters lists, maybe we should wait until we finish changing lol
+- [ ] IN_PROGRESS  clean up README and test archived and older examples  - update old config files with new parameters lists, maybe we should wait until we finish changing lol

 - [ ] prune this list